cloudera-labs/hive-sre/README.md

 ## Ping Performance Tool

-Included in this application suite is a `ping` performance tool that you can use to measure cluster host letancy.
+Included in this application suite is a `ping` performance tool that you can use to measure cluster host latency.
 It is a MapReduce application that uses a list of hosts and will `ping` those hosts from the MR Map Task and record the results to HDFS.

 The MR program take a few options:
 ```